Intercultural Studies and Ministry

 C 5020 Christianity in the Middle East

-The course examines the main historical and cultural developments of Christianity in what is today known as the Middle East.
-The focus of this course will be on exploring the relations between Eastern Christians and the West, particularly since the colonial era, and the current debates among different Christian communities on their theological and cultural self-understanding and the mission of the church in a Muslim majority region.
+The course examines key historical and cultural developments of Christianity in what is today known as the Middle East since the late modern period.
+Students are introduced to the history of the relation between Eastern Christians communities and the West, particularly during the colonial period.
+A main focus of the second part of the course is on the current situation of the Christian communities and on the emerging theological and cultural debates concerning their identity and future mission.

 CS 5020 Spirituality, Discipleship, and Mission Today

-Constructing local, contextual theologies of peacemaking is necessary for developing relevant pastoral responses to complex conflicts and experiences of violence—economic, cultural, military, political, religious, ethnic, ecological, etc. Realizing that the ministry of peacemaking is often a cross-cultural, ecumenical, and interreligious task, building on case studies from different parts of the world, this seminar will equip students to develop theological and pastoral methods and imagination for promoting intercultural praxis of peacemaking as an integral part of the mission and ministry of local churches.
+Constructing local, contextual theologies of peacemaking is necessary for developing relevant pastoral responses to complex conflicts and experiences of violence—economic, cultural, military, political, religious, ethnic, ecological, etc. Realizing that the ministry of peacemaking is often an ecumenical, intercultural, and interreligious task, building on case studies from different parts of the world this seminar will help students develop theological imagination and pastoral methods for promoting praxes of peacemaking as an integral part of the mission and ministry of local churches.

 CS 5030 The Spirituality of Lakota-Christian Dialogue